 Some flexographic and rotogravure printers use water-based inks, which are more environmentally friendly than other conventional inks.
 Water-based inks contain alcohols or glycol ethers that help to improve flow characteristics and lower surface tension, and if implemented in printing use, can significantly lower or eliminate VOC emissions.

 However, depending on your printing systems, you may need to retrofit your equipment to be able to use water-based inks.
-While flexographic and gravure printing utilizes hundreds of different inks, coatings, and adhesives, there may not be less harmful materials available for your printing needs.
-This makes using environmentally-conscious products difficult if you need to change your whole operation to use them.
+Flexographic and gravure printing utilizes hundreds of different inks, coatings, and adhesives, so there is bound to be an eco-friendly available for your printing needs.

 Protecting Your Product, Protecting the Environment